Les Diaboliques (film): Filming

-The filming began on August 18, 1954 and finished on November 30 the same year.
+The filming began on 18 August 1954 and finished on 30 November the same year.
 Clouzot asked his assistant Michel Romanoff to find a suitable filming location for the boarding school.
 The latter discovered a decrepit chateau in L'Etang-la-Ville between Saint-Cloud and the Bois-du-Boulogne.
-The building and its surroundings matched the director's vision perfectly since they projected the desired mood of decay and neglect.
-The adjacent swimming pool was dirty and full of slime.
+The building and its surroundings matched the director's vision perfectly since they projected the desired mood of decay and neglect, featuring an adjacent swimming pool that was dirty and full of slime.
 Clouzot spent five weeks shooting at this location.

-The screenplay placed Nicole's house in Niort, but the actual house used for filming was in Montfort-l'Amaury, just opposite the building that previously appeared in Clouzot's Le Corbeau.
-The morgue scenes were shot in the Institut Médico-légal in Paris.
-The rest was filmed at Saint-Maurice Studios southeast of Paris which took an additional nine weeks.

-The cinematographer, Armand Thirard, used two camera crews to speed up the shooting that was falling behind schedule.
+The screenplay placed Nicole's apartment in Niort, but the actual house used for filming was in Montfort-l'Amaury, just opposite the building that previously appeared in Clouzot's Le Corbeau.
+The morgue scenes were shot inside an actual mortuary at the Institut Médico-légal in Paris.
+The rest was filmed at Saint-Maurice Studios southeast of Paris, which took an additional nine weeks.
+The interior sets were designed by Léon Barsacq.
+Cinematographer Armand Thirard used two camera crews to speed up the shooting that was falling behind schedule.
 Despite his efforts, the filming took twice longer than the projected 48 days.
+Thirard shot the majority of the film using predominately medium shots and close-ups to accentuate a sense of anxiety and claustrophobia.

+The film's central murder sequence in which Meurisse's character is drowned in the bathtub was shot over a period of two days.
+To prevent the actor from becoming ill, the crew filled the bathtub with hot water for each take, and in between shots, Meurisse was redressed in dry clothes and given whisky toddies.

 Originally the film was to be called Les Veuves (The Widows) but this was deemed unmarketable.
 Eleven weeks into filming it was changed to Les Démoniaques.
 Eventually it was renamed Les Diaboliques but this title was already used for a collection of short stories by the 19th-century writer Barbey d'Aurevilly.
 Clouzot was permitted to use this title but only on the condition that he give the author a proper mention.
 He did it by opening the film with a quote from the preface to d'Aurevilly's work: "A portrait is always moral when it is tragic and shows the horror of the things it represents."